dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 }
 ```

-Run the app and select a pizza special to see the `ConfigurePizzaDialog`.
+Run the app and select a pizza special to see the skeleton of the `ConfigurePizzaDialog`.

 ![initial-pizza-dialog](https://user-images.githubusercontent.com/1874516/51804297-e8d02e00-2256-11e9-85a6-da0becf7130d.png)

 ## Data binding

 The user should be able to specify the size of their pizza.
-Add a markup to the body of the dialog for a slide that let's the user specify the pizza size.
+Add markup to the body of the dialog for a slider that let's the user specify the pizza size.

 ```html
 <form class="dialog-body">